 Bordeaux is known worldwide as the world’s wine capital, with a rich history of wine production since the eighth century.
 Bordeaux is home to about 1,17,000 hectares of vineyards, including some of the best in the world, like Vosne-Romanee and Gevrey-Chambertin.

-Mulhouse is the second largest town of Alsace.
-The city has a well developed automobile industry.
+Mulhouse is the second largest town in Alsace.
+The city has a well-developed automobile industry.
 Peugeot’s Mulhouse factory is the largest employer in Alsace.
 Nancy is a city that emerged as a major center of the Art Noveau style of the twentieth century.
 One of the most beautiful French cities is Toulouse.
-It is the fourth largest city of this European country and is home base of the aerospace industry.
+It is the fourth largest city in this European country and is the home base of the aerospace industry.